quicknir/quicknir.github.io/_posts/2017-09-10-unforgettable-factory.md

 own implementations of the interface.
 Of course, they could also be the same person as well; just a single developer trying to cleanly separate concerns.

+Our final code looks pretty well identical to our dream that discussed in the Goal section!
 The first piece of user code is the base class.
 That code could look like this:

 {% highlight cpp linenos %}
 struct Animal : Factory<Animal, int> {